ReconfigureIO/UX/docs/source/tutorial-1/deploy.rst

 6 – Deploy an image
 -------------------
 Let's deploy our pre-built image for this example.
-Running a deployment will program the FPGA with the logic derived from the compiled and optimized Go code, and te specified host-side command will be run on the host CPU.
+Running a deployment will program the FPGA with the logic derived from the compiled and optimized Go code, and the specified host-side command will be run on the CPU.
 Please copy and run the following command to start the deployment:

 .. subst-code-block::